SuperNova-Network/SuperNova/README.md

 ---

 <div align="center">
-  Made with love by the SuperNova Network team
+  Made with ❤ by the SuperNova Network team
 </div>